dpshorten/CoTETE.jl/README.md

 ### [Documentation](https://dpshorten.github.io/CoTETE.jl/docs/build/index.html)

+It is easy to call this package from *Python*.
+See this [tutorial](https://dpshorten.github.io/CoTETE.jl/docs/build/quickStartPython/) for a quick guide on how to do this.

 ## Introduction

 Transfer entropy (TE) is a measure of information flow between time series.
 It can be used to